TheJupiterDev/mDirt/README.md

 Fill in all the details, press "Generate Pack" when you are ready.
 To get your items in game, run /function YOURNAMESPACE:give_items

-## Next Update
+## Coming Soon
-- Custom Recipes for smelting, blasting, campfire, etc.
+- Custom Recipes for blasting, campfire, etc.
 - Custom Item support for Block Drops
 - Custom Components for Custom Items.